apache/datafusion-ray/README.md

 See the [contributor guide] for instructions on building DataFusion Ray.

-Once instralled, you can run queries using DataFusion's familiar API while leveraging the distributed execution capabilities of Ray.
+Once installed, you can run queries using DataFusion's familiar API while leveraging the distributed execution capabilities of Ray.

 ```python